- Producer: Petroncini Impianti S.p.A., Italy

 - Features: logging of bean temperature (BT), environmental temperature (ET) and burner temperatures

 Watch out!
 Artisan comes with three machine setups for Petroncini roasters.
 The one named TT ASEM works with older TT 5/10 and 10/20 machines based on a PLC talking MODBUS.
-The one named TT Maestro Avantgarde works with TT 5/10 and 10/20 models, equipped with the Maestro or Avantgarde control system talking Siemens S7, produced from 2019 on.
+The one named TT Maestro Avantgarde works with TT 5/10 and 10/20 models, equipped with the Maestro i05 or earlier Avantgarde control system talking Siemens S7, produced from 2019 on.
+The one named TT Maestro i06 Avantgarde works with the Maestro i06 and later control system.
 Finally, the setup named TT Traditional connects to traditional TT roasters from 60 to 400kg equipped with Siemens S7 PLCs.

 This can be done on Windows using the Network Sharing Center by adding a TCP/IPv4 Local Area Connection with those properties.
 On macOS you set your ethernet port in the Network Control panel to “IPv4: Manually” and fill in the IP and subnet mask accordingly.